esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 setSession(BearSSLSession &sess)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are connecting to a server repeatedly in a fixed time period (usually 30 or 60 minuntes, but normally configurable at the server), a TLS session can be used to cache crypto settings and speed up connections significantly.
+If you are connecting to a server repeatedly in a fixed time period (usually 30 or 60 minutes, but normally configurable at the server), a TLS session can be used to cache crypto settings and speed up connections significantly.

 Errors
 ~~~~~~